 There is no sin in breeding for money.
 Just like there is no sin in growing vegetables for money.
-It costs money to breed, raise and care for dogs properly, so why shouldn’t a person be able to make money off their hobby to at least offset expenses?
+It costs money to breed, raise and care for dogs properly, so why shouldn’t a person be able to make enough money off their hobby to at least offset expenses?
 Horse people are revered for having a stallion that commands a $10,000 stud fee but what about dogs?
 Should it be a sin to raise quality animals and make a living also?

 The definition of a puppy mill or someone who is “in it for the money” comes in standards of care.
 Every dog deserves enough room to rest comfortably in its quarters, to have adequate room and opportunity to exercise.
 Every dog deserves quality food served once or twice daily, clean water, and protection from the weather.
 This is the standard of care all animals deserve but not all puppy mills meet those criteria and ironically, animal control and rescue groups seem to single out hobby and show breeders instead of carefully concealed puppy mills.

 The various and sundry definitions of a puppy mill are not only confusing, they seem to change to meet the needs of the one using the term.
 Not everyone who breeds dogs is a puppy miller.
 Not all dogs that are used for breeding are kept in substandard conditions.
 And sadly, not all dogs rescued from a so-called puppy mill go to better situations, some are put into the hundreds of substandard “rescues” where they may not be much better off than they were before being taken away from their friends and kennel mates.